krishula/nd00333_AZMLND_C2/README.md

  ![alt text](https://github.com/krishula/nd00333_AZMLND_C2_Machine_Learning_Operations/blob/master/Screenshots/Screen%20Shot%202021-01-09%20at%208.56.02%20PM.png)

- # TODO - Future Improvements
+ ## Future Improvements

+ I think we can make this model better with adding deep learning to it.
+Also, a bigger dataset with more number of rows might help achieve more accuracy.

- # Screenshots of Main Steps
+ ## Screenshots of Main Steps

- ## Auto ML Run, Best Model and Endpoints
+ ### Auto ML Run, Best Model and Endpoints

   - Registered Dataset: